D4dx-backend/ward-management/ward-management-system/CLUSTER_SYNC_FIX_SUMMARY.md

 // Add new clusters
 const newClusters = clusters.filter(cluster => !existingClusterIds.has(cluster._id.toString()));
 if (newClusters.length > 0) {
-  // Create cluster visit data for new clusters and add to survey }
+  // Create House Visit data for new clusters and add to survey }

 // Remove deleted clusters